szxivk/odin-project-webdev-2024/cs50x_2024/week_2/week2_thoughts.md

     ```

 - argc & argv stands for argument count (how many words did the human type at the prompt) & argument vector (vector is generally another term for an array -> a list of values or in this case, commandline arguments)

+- if command is `./greedy 1024 cs50` then the programs argc = 3. and argv[0] would be equal to "./greedy".
-    - check out status.c in code_along folder of week_2
+- - check out status.c in code_along folder of week_2

 ## Exit statuses